yalcinakin/SmartBrain/README.md

-React-Redux app that finds faces in pictures.
+React app that finds faces in pictures.
 It uses a face-Recognition API.
 (See https://clarifai.com/)

 It is connected to smartbrain-api which has PostgreSQL database connection.